 Canton Advocates for Responsible Expansion

-due by july 19, 2024 - public input requested on CRCOG suggested transportation improvements for Route 44 Corridor and sr 565 in Canton, CT
+2/28/25 deadline for stakeholder input re: CRCOG FINAL RECOMMENDATIONS for transportation improvements along Route 44 Corridor / sr 565 in Canton, CT

 The Capitol Region Council of Governments (CRCOG), in coordination with Town of Canton and CT DOT, has initiated a transportation corridor study of Route 44 and Dowd Avenue (SR-565) area in Canton, CT.